sbamin/r-novice-gapminder/_episodes/13-dplyr.md

 ~~~
 {: .output}

 Similarly, using `c()` select columns by column positions.
-However, it is best practice to avoid selecting column by their relative positions, and instead rely on explicit matching by text string in column names, e.g., select column "year" by `select(year, country)` instead of using `select(c(3,1))`.
+However, it is **best practice to avoid selecting column by their relative positions**, and instead rely on explicit matching by text string in column names, e.g., select column "year" by `select(year, country)` instead of using `select(c(3,1))`.

 Finally, `select()` function also accepts several helper functions from tidyverse family package, *tidyselect*.
 These helper functions allow you to conveniently select columns using one of following methods: